Paul Manafort to Cooperate With Special Counsel in Possible Blow to Trump

-Prosecutor Andrew Weissman said on Friday that Paul Manafort, President Trump’s onetime campaign manager, would be cooperating with Special Counsel Robert Mueller’s investigation into Russian electoral interference.
+Paul Manafort, President Trump’s onetime campaign manager, indicated on Friday that he would cooperate with Special Counsel Robert Mueller’s investigation into Russian electoral interference.

 Given Manafort’s close involvement with Russia and the Trump campaign, the news could constitute a major blow to President Trump as he tries to contain the damage from Mueller’s probe.
-However, Manafort’s web of connections in the murky world of lobbying and foreign influence means that the information prosecutors extract from him may not involve the president.
+However, Manafort’s web of connections in the murky world of lobbying and foreign influence means that the information prosecutors extract from him may not necessarily involve the president directly.

-In a statement, White House Press Secretary Sarah Huckabee Sanders said, “This had absolutely nothing to do with the President or his victorious 2016 Presidential campaign.
+In a statement, White House press secretary Sarah Huckabee Sanders said, “This had absolutely nothing to do with the President or his victorious 2016 Presidential campaign.
 It is totally unrelated.”

-Manafort’s cooperation came just ahead of a Washington, DC trial in which he faced charges of money laundering, obstruction of justice, and tax fraud, among other charges.
+Manafort’s cooperation, announced in court on Friday, came just ahead of a Washington, D.C., trial in which he faced counts of money laundering, obstruction of justice, and tax fraud, among other charges.

-Earlier, the Special Counsel’s office had indicated in a court filing that Manafort had reached a plea deal with Robert Mueller in which he will plead guilty to two criminal counts, allowing him to avoid the trial The remaining five charges against Manafort will be dropped.
-He will also forfeit many of his assets as part of the deal; worth about $46 million, they would single-handedly cover the cost of the Mueller investigation.
+Earlier, the Special Counsel’s office had indicated in a court filing that Manafort had reached a plea deal with Robert Mueller in which he would plead guilty to two criminal counts, allowing him to avoid the trial.
+In court, Manafort confirmed the pleae.
+The remaining five charges against Manafort will be dropped.
+He will also forfeit many of his assets as part of the deal, including an apartment in Trump Tower and one in downtown Manhattan; worth about $46 million, they would single-handedly cover the cost of the Mueller investigation.

+The judge in the case said that Manafort’s cooperation is wide-ranging, and could include testifying in other trials.

+Manafort’s lawyer said that with the plea deal, his client “wanted to make sure that his family was able to remain safe and live a good life” — though his families’ safety may have been a factor in his refusal up until now, to talk.

 For months, Manafort had refused to turn on his former boss, unlike other Trump administration figures.
 His silence had earned him plaudits from the president, and there has been speculation that he was waiting on a pardon from Trump at some later date.